Vegan Puff Pastry

 Can I use coconut oil instead of vegan butter?

 Coconut oil melts or softens much easier than vegan butter.
-The fat remaining as cold as possible before cooking is essential to creating perfect layers in puff pastry.
+The fat remaining as cold as possible before cooking is essential to creating perfect layers in vegan puff pastry.
 Coconut oil will not produce the desired results.

 Stick-style vegan butter or margarine will make the best and most consistent results, as it has less water content than the spreadable type and will result in the flakiest layers.